Dubai to start building new sewage system in 2019: state news agency

 The tunnels will replace electricity-powered pumping stations to cut costs in sending sewage out to Dubai's two waste treatment plants, which produce irrigation water for the arid city's dozens of mega-projects.

-(Reporting by Katie Paul; Editing by Catherine Evans)
+Reporting by Katie Paul; Editing by Catherine Evans